Cray-HPE/canu/readme.md

 # Changelog

 $$ [1.2.5-develop]
 - Add NMN network for 1.0 to ssh allowed into switches because of BGP DOCS in 1.0 allowing it.
-- Fixed test templates for ACL.
 - Remove router ospfv3 from 1.0/1.2
+- Fixed ACL, OSPF, BGP config files
+- Fixed test templates for ACL, OSPF, BGP
--
+- Fixed banner for Aruba

 ## [1.2.4-develop]
 - Add OSPF to vlan 1.